-BUILD emerged over a decade ago as an initiative of the Education Department of the Church of Uganda (COU), the world’s largest Anglican Churches.
+BUILD emerged over a decade ago as an initiative of the Education Directorate of the Church of Uganda (COU), one of the world’s largest Anglican Churches.
 But its story goes back much further.

 Why another training course?